Well, as Monty Python pointed out, the meek have had a hell of a time*.

 “The Guardian is read by everybody, and the rest of the media companies closed”

 Even though a meek Britain fits my personal worldview and politics quite nicely, I’m not sure how comfortable I am with pluralism committing hara-kiri so spectacularly.
+If you want a more thoughtful discussion on this, try my colleague Paul Bradshaw’s blog: here’s his take on paywalls.

 * The cheesmakers are also quite blessed see: